Uninett/Argus/docs/api.rst

                             problem=onfire

-      will fetch incidents that are all of “open”, “unacked”, “stateful”, from source number 1, with “location” either “broomcloset” or “understairs”, and that is on fire.
+      will fetch incidents that are all of “open”, “unacked”, “stateful”, from source number 1, with “location” either being “broomcloset” or “understairs”, and that is on fire.

       .. note::